decentraland/documentation/content/creator/deprecated/scenes/publishing/publishing.md

 - Your scene complies with all of the [scene limitations]({{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >}}).
 Most of these are validated each time you run a preview of your scene.

-- You have a [Metamask](https://metamask.io/) account, with your LAND parcels assigned to it.
+- You have a [Metamask](https://metamask.io/) account, or another wallet that's accessible via Wallet Connect, and that your LAND parcels are owned by that account or have permissions.

-- You own the necessary amount of adjacent LAND parcels or a Decentraland NAME.
-Otherwise you can purchase LAND in the [Market](https://market.decentraland.org) or a NAME in the [Builder](https://decentraland.org/builder/names).
+- You own or have permissions to the necessary amount of adjacent LAND parcels.
+Otherwise you can purchase LAND in the [Market](https://market.decentraland.org).

+- You may also choose to publish your scene to a Decentraland [World]({{< ref "/content/creator/worlds/about.md" >}}), in this case, you must own a NAME which you can mint on the [Builder](https://builder.decentraland.zone/names) and your scene must comply with the World limits.

 {{< hint warning >}}
 **📔 Note**: Multi-parcel scenes can only be deployed to adjacent parcels.